Elephant Terrace

 Elephant Terrace is a beautiful terrace full of murals and statues, over 350 meters long.
 It’s long.

-Terrace of the Elephants tours
+Elephant Terrace tours

 Most of the tours that visit Angkor Tom include the visit of Terrace of the Elephants.